gelisam/hawk/doc/README.md

 The given expression creates a list of lists of ByteString, that is exactly the type that Hawk uses.
-The output is created using the default delimiter for fields, that is space, and lines, that is newline.
-Note that the whole expression is what we called list of lines, while the expressions `[B.pack "1",B.pack "2"]` and `[B.pack "3",B.pack "4"]` are list of fields and `B.pack "1"`, `B.pack "2"` , `B.pack "3"` and `B.pack "4"` are the cell values.
+The output is created using the default delimiter for fields, that is space, and records, that is newline.
+Note that the whole expression is what we called list of records, while the expressions `[B.pack "1",B.pack "2"]` and `[B.pack "3",B.pack "4"]` are list of fields and `B.pack "1"`, `B.pack "2"` , `B.pack "3"` and `B.pack "4"` are the cell values.